osamuaoki/interception-dual-function-keys/dual-function-keys.md

 ### dual-function-keys

-This yaml file can go anywhere.
+This yaml file conventionally resides in `/etc/interception/dual-function-keys`.

 You can use raw (integer) keycodes, however it is easier to use the `#define`d strings from [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).